 SOUTHERN COLORADO — KOAA News 5 is partnering with Lutheran Family Services Rocky Mountains and Vanguard Skin Specialists to fundraise for the 100+ Afghan refugees who will be resettled in Colorado Springs by the end of the year.

-We are looking to raise $100,000, which will go toward helping Afghan refugees find affordable housing and furniture.
-The fundraiser will be ongoing, and KOAA News 5 will be live all day Tuesday for a telethon hosted at Mt Carmel Veterans Service Center.
+Thanks to your donations, we beat our $100,000 goal with $103,605 in donations, which will go toward helping Afghan refugees find affordable housing and furniture.
+The all-day fundraiser telethon was hosted at Mt Carmel Veterans Service Center.